Islamization of Iran: Impact on Arab–Persian relations

+Islamization and Arabization

-During the following Abbasid period an enfranchisement was experienced by the mawali and a shift was made in political conception from that of a primarily Arab empire to one of a Muslim empire and c.
-930 a requirement was enacted that required all bureaucrats of the empire be Muslim.
-Both periods were also marked by significant migrations of Arab tribes outwards from the Arabian Peninsula into the new territories.
+During the Abbasid period, an enfranchisement was experienced by the mawali and a shift was made in political conception from that of a primarily Arab empire to one of a Muslim empire, and around 930, a requirement was enacted that required all bureaucrats of the empire be Muslim.
+Both periods were also marked by significant migrations of Arab tribes outwards from the Arabian Peninsula into the newly conquered territories.

-After Persia was conquered, the Muslims offered relative religious tolerance and fair treatment to populations that accepted Islamic rule without resistance.
-It was not until around 650, however, that resistance in Iran was quelled.
-Conversion to Islam, which offered certain advantages, The majority of Iranians did not become Muslim until the ninth century.

-Landowners who peacefully submitted to Islam were granted more land.
-Having effectively been recognized as dhimmis under the Rashidun Caliphs, on the terms of an annual payment of the Jizya, Zoroastrians were sometimes left largely to themselves, but this practice varied from area to area.